Armotik/NaurelliaCraftWebsite/readme.md

 15/04/2023 - Added 2 new entities : UserIG and InfractionsIG also updated the User entity to handle french date format and started update the SecurityController to handle the new entities
 17/04/2023 - Updated the SecurityController to handle the new entities, added CRUD controller for the new entities, the account page can now display player's infractions when its linked.Added PHPDoc for all the project.
 17/04/2023 - Modified the readme.md file
+19/04/2023 - Added a new Entity : ShopItem, added 2 new Controllers: ShopItemController and ApiController, added a new page to display the shop items and added a new page to display the shop items in JSON format
 ```

 ---